 View test plan/test suite columns in test results pane

-We’ve added new columns to the Test results pane that show you the test plan and test suite under which the test results were executed in.
+We have added new columns to the Test results pane that show you the test plan and test suite under which the test results were executed in.
 These columns provide much-needed context when drilling into results for your tests (Figure 64).

 Ordering of tests in Test Hub & on cards

-You can now order manual tests from within the Test Hub (Figure 65), irrespective of the type of suite in which they’re included: static, requirement-based, or query-based suites.
+You can now order manual tests from within the Test Hub (Figure 65), irrespective of the type of suite in which they are included: static, requirement-based, or query-based suites.
 You can simply drag and drop one or more tests or use the context menu to reorder tests.
 Once the ordering is completed, you can sort your tests by the Order field and then run them in that order from the Web runner.
 You can also order the tests directly on a user story card on the Kanban board (Figure 66).
 This completes one of the long-pending user voice items (with 495 votes) under manual testing.

 Order test suites in Test Hub

-Test teams can now order the test suites as per their needs – prior to this capability, the suites were only ordered alphabetically.
+Test teams can now order the test suites as per their needs.
+Prior to this capability, the suites were only ordered alphabetically.
 Now, using the drag/drop capability in Test hub, suites can be re-ordered among the peer suites or moved to another suite in the hierarchy (Figure 67).
 This addresses the following user voice item under manual testing/test case management.

 Search for users as part of assigning testers